vikuser99/ai-project/README.md

 # ai-project
-1. **How does age influence a player's stats?** age vs pts, ...
+1. **How does age influence a player's stats?** age vs pts, reb, ast, net_rating, usg_pct, ts_pct.
-3. Does player height impact how much a player scores per game and total points in their career?
+3. **Does player height impact how much a player scores per game and total points in their career?** player_height vs pts
-4. How does the number of games played impact a players stats?
+4. **How does the number of games played impact a players stats?** gp, pts, reb, ast, net_rating, usg_pct
-5. How does net rating correlate with other performance stats for high-scoring players?
+5. **How does net rating correlate with other performance stats for high-scoring players?** net_rating, ast, reb, usg_pct, ts_pct, pts.
-6. What combination of stats shows a star player?
+6. **What combination of stats shows a star player?** pts, reb, ast, usg_pct, net_rating, ts_pct, ast_pct
-7. How do undrafted players compare to drafted players in terms of season performance?
+7. **How do undrafted players compare to drafted players in terms of season performance?** draft_number, pts, reb, ast, net_rating, ts_pct, gp
 8. Do players from major college programs get drafted higher and are more likely to succeed?
-9. Are European players more skilled then American players based on stats and net rating?
+9.**Are European players more skilled then American players based on stats and net rating?** country, pts, ast, ts_pct, net_rating, usg_pct
-10. What factors like age, draft pick, height, or usage percentage are related to higher points per game?
+10. **What factors like age, draft pick, height, or usage percentage are related to higher points per game?** pts age, draft_number, player_height, usg_pct, ts_pct, net_rating
-11. Who is the best shooter in this data set whent taking account the ts %?

-To Do -
+11. **Who is the best shooter in this data set whent taking account the ts %?** player_name vs ts_pct, pts, usg_pct, gp To Do -
 1. Add details -- what columns do we want to use for each question.